-The Wilson Street parkade is the first parking structure to be built in Guelph in 30 years.
+The Market Parkade is the first parking structure to be built in Guelph in 30 years.
 It will start to address the current shortage of available parking spaces in Guelph’s growing downtown and is one of the first steps to implementing the Parking Master Plan.

 The Wilson Street parking project includes the following components:

 - Building a parkade in the Wilson Street parking lot which will have more than 400 parking spaces,

 - Upgrading Wilson Street from Gordon /Norfolk Street to Macdonell Street, and

 See the construction progress